-Many New York residents rely on buses to get them to and from work, school, and errands.
+Many New York and Pennsylvania residents rely on buses to get them to and from work, school, and errands.
 Unfortunately, bus accidents happen on a somewhat regular basis.
-According to the Federal Motor Carrier Safety Administration, in 2019, there were over 1,000 vehicles involved in bus accidents in New York.
+Recent research indicates that according to the Federal Motor Carrier Safety Administration, there were over 1,000 vehicles involved in bus accidents in New York.

 - Driver distraction from texting, talking on the phone, eating, or staring out the window